 Phil Steinschriber's Biography

-Undoubtedly, Phil Steinschriber's notoriety began as the Winemaker for Diamond Creek Vineyards (for the last 28 years and presently)
+Undoubtedly, Phil Steinschriber's notoriety began as the Winemaker for Diamond Creek Vineyards (since 1991 and presently)

 However.
 Phil has been in and around the beverage industry since he was about the age of 12.
 His father and mother both survived concentration camps in Poland and Germany.
 With 7th grade educations they came to this country seeking new lives.
 They bought a small farm in New Jersey and became chicken farmers (where Phil spent his early years).
 When the chicken farm failed, they packed up the family in their Plymouth and trailer and moved to California.
 With the little money they had they purchased a small liquor store in Los Angeles, California.